cmu-db/noisepage/docs/tech_clion.md

 1. Launch CLion.
 2. **Get from Version Control** > **GitHub** > **Log In via GitHub** > Log in to your GitHub account.
 3. Pick `noisepage` from the dropdown list and then click `Clone`.
 By default, this clones to `~/CLionProjects/noisepage`.
+   - Note: if this is your first time installing NoisePage, you will need to install the necessary packages.
+   - Go to the folder: `cd ~/CLionProjects/noisepage/script/installation`
+   - Install all the necessary packages: `sudo bash ./packages.sh`

 **Required: Profiles**
 1. In the top left, go to **File** > **Settings** > **Build, Execution, Deployment** > **CMake**.